Author Archives: Zeyuan

 People generally believe that a PC can handle SVD for matrices only up to thousands by thousands.
 Textbooks also suggest that it is not wise to compute singular vectors one by one.
 In this post, I’ll refute both statements.
 In particular, … Continue reading

 SGD is well-known for large-scale optimization.
-In my mind, there are two (and only two) fundamental improvements since the original introduction of SGD: (1) variance reduction, and (2) acceleration.
-The following picture predicts —in theory— the performance difference between the … Continue reading
+In my mind, there are so-far two fundamentally different improvements since the original introduction of SGD: (1) variance reduction, and (2) acceleration.
+The following picture predicts —in theory— the performance difference between the naive … Continue reading

 SGD is well-known for large-scale optimization.
 In my mind, there are two (and only two) fundamental improvements since the original introduction of SGD: (1) variance reduction, and (2) acceleration.
 In this guest post at Princeton’s OptiML group, I’d love to conduct … Continue reading